wujian16/Cornell-MOE/conda-recipe_old/README.md

-conda-recipe
+conda-moe
 =========

-This repository provides the recipes for building binary packages of [Cornell-MOE]
+This repository provides the recipes for building binary packages of [MOE](https://github.com/yelp/moe), a global, black box optimization engine for real world metric optimization, to be used with the Anaconda Python distribution or other conda environments.

+The built binaries are available on binstar.org, and can be installed using the following command

 ```
 conda config --add channels https://conda.binstar.org/rmcgibbo